-The City of Toronto has initiated a study to identify sewer and watermain infrastructure within Yellow Creek that are at risk of erosion from high flows due to storms and snow melt.
+The City of Toronto has completed a Municipal Class Environmental Assessment (MCEA) study to identify solutions to protect sewer and watermain infrastructure within Yellow Creek that is at risk of damage as a result of erosion caused by high flows from storms and snow melt.

-This study looks at how the City’s storm sewer and watermain infrastructure can be protected within the creek using recommended solutions to help correct existing impacts and reduce or prevent future impact.
+This study looked at how the City’s storm sewer and watermain infrastructure can be protected within the creek to help correct existing impacts and reduce or prevent future impact.
 This will ensure the City’s infrastructure continues to operate and service residents and businesses.
 The solutions will be part of a Geomorphic Systems Master Plan (GSMP) for the creek that is implemented over a multi-year period.

 The geomorphology of a stream examines how natural and human factors have shaped its form and function over time.
 Erosion can affect the path a stream follows (form) and the aquatic and terrestrial habitats the stream supports (function).
 Erosion results in gradual changes to the form and function of the stream and stream bed.
 Significant changes to water levels contribute to increased erosion.